-Evaluation Kit
+Evaluation Kits

-This simple board includes an SM124-10E Smart Magnetometer, a microcontroller that interfaces to the SM124 via I2C, and interfaces to a PC via USB.
+This simple board includes an SM124-10E (AG952-07E board) or SM125-10E (AG962-07E board) Smart Magnetometer, a microcontroller that interfaces to the sensor via I2C, and interfaces to a PC via USB.
 The sensor can be activated with a magnet or an on-board current trace.
-A PC-based user interface provides two-way communication with the sensor to display the sensor outputs and allowing field calibration.
+A Windows-based user interface with single-click installation provides two-way communication with the sensor to display the sensor outputs and allowing field calibration:

-Figure 14.
-AG952-07E: Smart Current Sensor Evaluation Kit board (actual size) 1" x 1.625" (25 mm x 41 mm)
+Figure 17.
+AG952-07E / AG962-07E SM12x Smart Sensor evaluation board actual size; 1" x 1.625" (25 mm x 41 mm)